Lubenz007/lubenz007.github.io/_posts/2023-04-06-speedtest.md

 ---
 ## Was having problems with my internet connection and wanted to monitor it.
 So I rewrote this script to use powershell and store the results in a table storage.

-### The script is using the speedtest cli from https://www.speedtest.net/apps/cli
+> The script is using the speedtest cli from https://www.speedtest.net/apps/cli {: .prompt-info }

 ```powershell
 $StorageAccountName = "StorageAcount"